dennis-oconnell/practice-projects/perseid-watch/reflection.md

 2. **Learning and Technical Skills (What new technologies or skills did you learn and apply during the project?)**

 - I used vanilla JS, html, and css.
-  -I learned about javascript dates and how time is handled.
+I learned about javascript dates and how time is handled.

 3. **Challenges and Problem Solving(What were the main challenges you faced, and how did you overcome them?)**